tschia/primefaces-printer-demo/README.md

 ## Run the project
 Requires Java 11 and Maven

+From the individual project directories run:

 ```cmd
 $ mvn package payara-micro:start
 ```

 The URL and port should be printed to the log

-The urls with context root for the projects are:
+The URLs with context root for the projects are:
 * http://localhost:8080/pf-11-printer-demo-1.0-SNAPSHOT/index.xhtml
 * http://localhost:8080/pf-10-printer-demo-1.0-SNAPSHOT/index.xhtml
 * http://localhost:8080/pf-62-printer-demo-1.0-SNAPSHOT/index.xhtml